lukassnoek/scanphyslog2bids/README.md

 python setup.py install
 ```

+This package depends on the following Python packages:
+- nibabel
+- numpy
+- pandas
+- matplotlib (optional for plots)
+- click (for the CLI)

 ## Usage
 This package comes with a Python interface and a CLI.
 See the code below for a minimal example using the Python interface: